-To overcome the above mentioned constraint, Upadhyaya and Oritz (2001) postulated the mini core collection concept, where ~ 10% of core collection (1% of entire collection) is selected without loosing any diversity of the core or entire collection.
-Following these procedures a mini core set of 211 accessions in chickpea was developed at ICRISAT (Upadhyaya and Ortiz, 2001).
-This mini core collection is an "International Public Good" (IPG) now and ICRISAT has supplied 28 sets of chickpea mini core collection to national partners in several countries.
-The mini core collection has been thoroughly evaluated at ICRISAT and by national partners in diverse and multiple environments at several locations in Canada, India, Japan, Mexico, Sweden, USA and diverse trait-specific germplasm lines identified for use in crop improvement.
-This approach has provided a point of entry to the world chickpea germplasm and as a working collection for scientists to tackle their region specific problems.
+To overcome the above-mentioned constraint, Upadhyaya and Oritz (2001) postulated the mini core collection concept, where approximately 10% of core collection (1% of entire collection) is selected without loosing any diversity of the core or entire collection.
+Following these procedures, a mini core set of 211 accessions in chickpea was developed at ICRISAT (Upadhyaya and Oritz, 2001).
+This mini core collection is an 'International Public Good' now, and the ICRISAT has supplied 28 sets of chickpea mini core collection to national partners in several countries.
+The mini core collection has been thoroughly evaluated at ICRISAT and by national partners in diverse and multiple environments at several locations in Canada, India, Japan, Mexico, Sweden, the USA, and diverse trait-specific germplasm lines have been identified for use in crop improvement.
+This approach has provided a point of entry to the world chickpea germplasm and as a working collection for scientists to tackle their region-specific problems.
 The detailed information is available in Upadhyaya et al. (2009).

 Furthermore, based on allelic diversity data of global composite collection of chickpea, a 'reference set' of most diverse 300 accessions was selected (Upadhyaya et al., 2008).
-Genotype-based reference set on 48 SSR markers captured 1,315 alleles where as the reference set based on seven qualitative traits captured 1,237 alleles (Upadhyaya, 2008).
+Genotype-based reference set on 48 SSR markers captured 1315 alleles, where the reference set based on seven qualitative traits captured 1237 alleles (Upadhyaya, 2008).
 Mining allelic variation in the mini core collection and reference set will facilitate identification of diverse germplasm with beneficial traits for enhancing the genetic potential of chickpea globally and broaden the genetic base of cultivars.

-Identification of trait-specific germplasm for use in improvement program: The use of genetic resources in the breeding programs have been mainly as sources of resistance to pests and diseases (Knauft and Gorbet, 1989), or as sources of male sterility, short stature or any such character with simple inheritance.
-In fact there have been fewer efforts for identifying germplasm lines for increasing yield potential than for pest resistance and nutritional quality (Halward and Wynne, 1991).
-Using the core\mini core approach a number of germplasm lines have been identified at ICRISAT and national programs.
-This includes tolerance to abiotic and biotic stresses and for agronomic characters such as early maturity (28 accessions, Upadhyaya et al., 2007b); large-seeded kabuli (49 accessions, Gowda et al., 2010); high yield (39 accessions, Upadhyaya et al., 2007a); resistance/ tolerance to biotic stresses (Pande et al., 2006): Ascochyta blight (3), botrytis grey mold (55), wilt (67), dry root rot (5), multiple resistance (31); Helicoverpa resistance related traits (15 accessions - 5 each for low leaf feeding score, low larval survival and low larval weight, Upadhyaya et al., 2010); drought avoidance root traits (18 accessions, Kashiwagi et al., 2005; 5 accessions, Krishnamurthy et al., 2003); salinity tolerance (29 accessions, Serraj et al., 2004; 16 accessions, Vadez et al., 2007); 10 accessions high SPAD meter reading (Kashiwagi et al., 2010); Water use efficiency (6 accessions, and cool canopy temperature, 1 accession, Kashiwagi et al., 2006 a, b); high temperature tolerance (10 accessions, Upadhyaya et al., 2010).
+Identification of trait-specific germplasm for use in chickpea improvement programme

+The use of genetic resources in the breeding programmes has been mainly as sources of resistance to pests and diseases (Knauft and Gorbet, 1989), or as sources of male sterility, short stature or any such character with simple inheritance.
+In fact, there have been fewer efforts for identifying germplasm lines for increasing yield potential than for pest resistance and nutritional quality (Halward and Wynne, 1991).
+Using the core\mini core approach, a number of germplasm lines have been identified at ICRISAT and national programmes.
+This includes tolerance to abiotic and biotic stresses and to agronomic characters such as early maturity (28 accessions, Upadhyaya et al., 2007b); large-seeded kabuli (49 accessions, Gowda et al., 2010); high yield (39 accessions, Upadhyaya et al., 2007a); resistance/tolerance to biotic stresses (Pande et al., 2006) such as ascochyta blight (3), botrytis grey mould (55), wilt (67), dry root rot (5), multiple resistance (31); Helicoverpa resistancerelated traits (15 accessions - five each for low leaf feeding score, low larval survival and low larval weight, Upadhyaya et al., 2010); drought avoidance root traits (18 accessions, Kashiwagi et al., 2005; five accessions, Krishnamurthy et al., 2003); salinity tolerance (29 accessions, Serraj et al., 2004; 16 accessions, Vadez et al., 2007); ten accessions high soil plant analysis development meter reading (Kashiwagi et al., 2010); water use efficiency (six accessions, and cool canopy temperature, one accession, Kashiwagi et al., 2006a, b); high temperature tolerance (ten accessions, Upadhyaya et al., 2010).